Post-Selection Inference for Generalized Linear Models with Many Controls

-In this section, we list and discuss primitive conditions that allow us to derive our results.
-We consider the following quantities associated with the covariates in the sample $\tilde x_i = (d_i,x_i')'$, $i=1,\ldots,n$.
-We denote the largest value of the components of the controls $x_i$ as $K_x = \max_{i\leq n}\| x_i\|_\infty$ and denote the minimum and maximum $m$-sparse empirical eigenvalues as The following are sufficient primitive conditions.
+In this section, we list and discuss primitive conditions that allow us to derive our results in the case of logistic regression.
+These conditions ensure good properties of $\ell_1$-penalized methods and the associated post-selection estimators.
+Fix some sequences of constants, $\delta_n\to 0$, and $\Delta_n \to 0$, and constants $0 < c < C <\infty$.